Brian James (guitarist)

-Brian James (born Brian Robertson, 18 February 1951 – 6 March 2025) was an English punk rock guitarist, who was a founding member of the Damned as well as of the Lords of the New Church.
+Brian James (born Brian Graham Robertson, 18 February 1951 – 6 March 2025) was an English punk rock guitarist, who was a founding member of the Damned as well as of the Lords of the New Church.

 Life and career

 James was born in Hammersmith, London on 18 February 1951.
-He began his musical career in 1973 by forming garage rock outfit Bastard, which James eventually decamped to Belgium to get gigs as there were few bookings in the UK on account of the band’s name.
+He began his musical career in 1973 by forming garage rock outfit Bastard, which James eventually decamped to Belgium to get gigs as there were few bookings in the UK on account of the band's name.
 James played in proto-punk group London SS, alongside Mick Jones, later of The Clash.
 James then co-founded The Damned, writing almost all the material on their first two albums (Damned Damned Damned and Music for Pleasure) before leaving at the end of 1977.

 In the following years James formed the short-lived Tanz Der Youth together with Andy Colqhoun on bass, Alan Powell (ex-Hawkwind, ex-Chicken Shack) on drums, and Tony Moore (previously of Iron Maiden) on keyboards.
 They toured with Black Sabbath on the Never Say Die!
 Tour and released the single "I'm Sorry, I'm Sorry" / "Delay" in 1978.
 James then played in Iggy Pop's solo touring band (1979) and recorded his first two solo singles, "Ain't That a Shame" (1979) and "Why?
 Why?
 Why?"
 (1982), both with Stewart Copeland on drums.
 He also guested on proto punk forerunners The Saints' 1982 album, Out in the Jungle.

 He later co-founded and played in The Lords of the New Church with Stiv Bators.
 The band recorded three studio albums and one EP, along with several live albums, from 1982 until their break-up in 1989.

 In June 1988, James reunited with The Damned for two shows at The London Town and Country Club UK (now renamed O2 Forum Kentish Town).

 Over a decade after his first solo single, he used the time without a band to record his eponymous solo debut album for the New Rose label in 1990.
 It featured long-time collaborators Malcolm Mortimore on drums and Alan Lee Shaw on bass.